FerAiwa/taxi-service/README.md

 2nd Hack a Bos Bootcamp Challenge - Taxi Service with user/admin views

-# Demo

 # Live Demo

 - [Taxi-Service v.1.0](https://feraiwa.github.io/taxi-service/)

-# What´s my goal here? // Poner cera - Quitar cera!
+# What´s my goal here?
 With this exercise I`m trying to understand patterns like MVC.
 Deep diving in concepts like componentes, modules, and the principle of single responsibility.
 Before going back to bundlers or frameworks...
-I realy want to learn about how to keep my code clean, flexible and scalable.
+I realy want to learn about how to keep my code clean, flexible and scalable."
 This is just a rookie exercise, so there are probably tons of mistakes around.
 If you want to help me, I´m open to suggestions!